George of the Jungle (film): Critical response

-George of the Jungle received mixed reviews from critics.
-On Rotten Tomatoes, it holds an approval rating of 55% based on 53 reviews, with an average rating of 5.5/10.
-The website's consensus reads: "George of the Jungle is faithful to its source material—which, unfortunately, makes it a less-than-compelling feature film."
+On Rotten Tomatoes, it holds an approval rating of 56% based on 52 reviews.
+The website's consensus reads: "George of the Jungle is faithful to its source material-- which, unfortunately, makes it a less-than-compelling feature film."
 On Metacritic, it has a weighted average score of 53 out of 100, based on 18 reviews, indicating "mixed or average reviews."
-Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

-Gene Siskel and Roger Ebert both gave the film "two thumbs up" on their television program At The Movies.
-Ebert awarded the film three out of four stars, describing it as "good-natured" and praising the comedic performances.
-Siskel noted that the film was distinguished by a script that "has the good sense to laugh at itself."
-James Berardinelli described the film’s humor as "frequently audacious and irreverent," while noting it was not particularly sophisticated.
+Audiences polled by CinemaScore gave the film a grade of "B+" on an A+-F scale.
+Roger Ebert awarded the film three out of four stars, describing it as "good-natured" and praising the comedic performances.

 Accolades

 George of the Jungle was nominated for Best Fantasy Film at the 24th Saturn Awards.

 Home media

-George of the Jungle was released by Walt Disney Home Video on VHS, DVD, and LaserDisc in the United States and Canada on December 2, 1997.
+George of the Jungle was released by Walt Disney Home Video on VHS, DVD and LaserDisc in the United States and Canada on December 2, 1997.

 Sequel

 A sequel, George of the Jungle 2, was released direct-to-video on October 21, 2003.
-Directed by David Grossman, the film is set five years after the events of the original.
-Most principal roles were recast with new actors, though Keith Scott, Thomas Haden Church, John Cleese, Abdoulaye N'Gom, Lydell M. Cheshier, and Kelly Miller reprised their respective roles.
-The characters Max, Thor, and Arthur Stanhope do not appear in the sequel.
+Directed by David Grossman, the film is set six years after the events of the original.
+Most principal roles were recast with new actors, while Church, Cleese, Kelly Miller, Abdoulaye N'Gom, Lydell M. Cheshier and Keith Scott reprised their respective roles of Lyle, Ape, Betsy, Kip, Baleto and Narrator.